arman-khamesipour/node-login-example/README.md

 # About
 Simple template repo which can be used to fork and create projects without needing much work before hand.

+NOTE:
+This has very little to no security, does encryption of passwords and auth tokens but can be brute forced as no login attempt limits etc...

 # Systems
 - node (express/passport)
 - ejs (html templating)